meozz2109/my-source-code/README.md

 * This application 've used Minimax Algorithm and Alpha-Beta Pruning.
-* This below picture is a screenshot of this game at the begining, it display with Vietnamese only:
+* This below picture is a screenshot of this game at the begining, and the language of this game is Vietnamese only:
 [![Screen Shot](Images/NoughtsAndCrosses4x4ScreenShot.png)](https://github.com/meozz2109/my-source-code/)
 ## 4.Restaurant Management Application
 * Not Modified.